How the new Early Years Initial Teacher Training for childminders (EYITT) is delivered

 Funding and incentives

-Childminders are eligible for the training grant to complete the EYITT programme provided by the Department for Education.
+Childminders are eligible to receive the fully-funded training grant to complete the EYITT programme provided by the Department for Education.

 However, please note that sole traders and business partners are considered self-employed by HMRC and therefore not eligible for the extra employer incentive payment for Early Years Settings.